spatie/laravel-schemaless-attributes/README.md

 ## Installation

-> For Laravel 6 or PHP 7, use version 1.x of this package.
+> For Laravel versions 6 & 7 or PHP 7, use version 1.x of this package.

 You can install the package via composer: